 The US Open is the fourth and final Grand Slam tennis event of the calendar year.
 Though it’s by no means the last significant tournament to take place during the year (there are a couple of Masters events and the World Tour Finals still to play), it is the last of the four highest-scoring tournaments available.

 Consider this article a bit of a “cheat sheet” to the US Open.
-In here you’ll find just enough information to sound like an Arthur Ashe aficionado the next time you get talking tennis.
+Here, you’ll find just enough information to sound like an Arthur Ashe aficionado the next time you get talking tennis.

 The US Open is one of four Grand Slam tournaments that take place throughout the tennis calendar.
-Lasting for two weeks in August and September in the city of New York, United States, it is an eclectic setting that can often throw sweltering heat and torrential rain delays into the mix of pressure and high quality tennis that the players must endure.
+Lasting for two weeks in August and September in the USA city of New York, it is an eclectic setting that can often throw sweltering heat and torrential rain delays into the mix of pressure and high-quality tennis that the players must endure.